Lateef Jakande: Later career

 After the military take-over in 1983, Jakande was charged, prosecuted and convicted of treason, although later he was pardoned.

 After being freed, he accepted the position of Minister of Works under the Sani Abacha military regime, which earned him some criticism.
 He claimed that he had accepted the post under pressure from M. K. O. Abiola and other progressive leaders.

 In a later interview, he said he had no regrets about the decision to serve.
 However, his association with Abacha handicapped his career in politics after the restoration of democracy in 1999.

 Alhaji Lateef Kayode Jakande became a senior member of All Nigeria Peoples Party (ANPP) when the UNPP and All People's Party (APP) merged.
 In June 2002, he was "suspended" by a faction of the ANPP loyal to Chief Lanre Razaq.

 Jakande was the first chairman of the Action Party of Nigeria (APN) when it was formed in November 2006.
 In May 2009, he was reported to be engaged in a struggle for control of the party with his former ally, Dr. Adegbola Dominic.

 Many prominent people attended his 75th birthday celebration.
 At this event, former Governor of Lagos State Bola Ahmed Tinubu said Jakande was worth celebrating for his life of consistent commitment to public service.
 Former Imo State Governor Achike Udenwa said Jakande's life and times epitomised "resilience, positive audacity, bravery and bravado, and a knack for excellence."

 Later life and death

 Jakande died in Lagos on the February 11, 2021.
-His body was interred at Vaults and Gardens Cemetery, Ikoyi, Lagos state on Friday February 12, 2021 under strict observance of COVID-19 protocols.
+His body was interred at Vaults and Gardens Cemetery, Ikoyi, Lagos state on Friday February 12, 2021.